anki-code/xontrib-argcomplete/README.md

 </p>

 <p align="center">
-If you like the idea of xontrib-argcomplete click ⭐ on the repo and stay tuned by watching releases.
+If you like the idea click ⭐ on the repo and stay tuned by watching releases.
 </p>

 ## Install